CDC drops 5-day isolation guidance for Covid-19, moving away from key strategy to quell infections | KRDO

 The agency also says the new guidance applies only to community settings.
 There’s no change in recommendations to prevent the spread of Covid in clinics, hospitals and other health care settings.

-The new guidance only applies to common respiratory infections, the CDC said.
-It shouldn’t take the place of specific guidance for pathogens that require special containment measures, such as the measles.
+The guidance applies to common respiratory infections, the CDC said, and it shouldn’t take the place of specific guidance for pathogens that require special containment measures, such as the measles.

-Daskalakis said that if symptoms rebound after resuming normal activities, they should start the precautions over.
+Daskalakis said that someone’s symptoms return after they resume regular activities, they should start the precautions over.

-“So if people start to feel ill again, they go back to square one, which is, stay home until you feel better for 24 hours, or your fever has resolved if you have one, then add strategies, enhanced strategies, for five additional days so that you reduce the risk of transmission,” Daskalakis said.
+“So if people start to feel ill again, they go back to square one, which is, stay home until you feel better for 24 hours, or your fever has resolved if you have one, then add strategies, enhanced strategies, for five additional days so that you reduce the risk of transmission,” he said at the briefing Friday.

 Some experts disagree on guidance change